FelicianoTech/pointless/README.md

 ## Configuring

 Many features require a [CircleCI API Token](https://circleci.com/account/api).
-Once you create a token at CircleCI's website, you can add it to Pointless by right-clicking the CircleCI icon at the top-right corner of your Google Chrome and clicking "Options".
+Once you create a token on CircleCI's website, you can add it to Pointless by right-clicking the CircleCI icon at the top-right corner of Google Chrome and clicking "Options".

 ## Features